italankin/ig-saved-dump/README.md

 All saved data is stored in `saved`, e.g. `saved/username`:

 * `posts` - contains actual saved posts data, grouped by author
 * `json` - contains raw JSON responses from Instagram API.
-You force script to use this data by passing `--from-cache` argument (to avoid calling the API, useful for subsequent runs)
+You can force script to use this data by passing `--from-cache` argument (to avoid calling the API, useful for subsequent runs)